The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-If you’re one of the some 70 million people receiving Social Security benefits, you probably pay close attention to the cost-of-living adjustment, or COLA, which is announced in October each year.
+If you’re one of the some 67 million people receiving Social Security benefits, you probably pay close attention to the cost-of-living adjustment, or COLA, which is announced in October each year.
 The COLA is a change in your monthly benefit to ensure that your purchasing power remains the same even when prices rise due to inflation.
-In 2021, the Social Security Administration announced that the COLA for 2022 benefits would increase by 5.9 percent, the largest increase since 1982.

-In 2022, the Social Security Administration announced that the COLA for 2023 benefits would increase by a whopping 8.7 percent, the largest increase since 1981.
+In 2023, the Social Security Administration announced that the COLA for 2024 benefits would increase by 3.2 percent, following an 8.7 percent rise the year before, the largest increase since 1981.

 Here’s how the COLA is figured and who receives the benefit.